clstoulouse/motu/README.md

 Default = 60min

 ##### <a name="BScleanRequestInterval">cleanRequestInterval</a>
-In minutes, oldest status than this time are removed from Motu.
+In minutes, oldest status (visible in [debug](#ExploitDebug) view) than this time are removed from Motu.
 This check is done each "runCleanInterval" minutes.
 Default = 60min

 ##### runCleanInterval